 It is ‘language-made-visible’ that is at the core of all of Raw’s work.
 In this medal, as with his other pieces, there is a celebration of the imagery of letters.
 His personal approach to text eschews mechanical typographic forms and allows a freedom to celebrate those arbitrary shapes called ‘letters’.
-As the previous poet laureate Andrew Motion observed when he opened Raw’s exhibition Memory Language, ‘Stephen practises an art which is as old as the hills, and yet makes it seem brand new … It slows down language so that we can dwell on it and in it, but also accelerates its passage into our heads and imaginations.’
+As another Poet Laureate, Andrew Motion, observed when he opened Raw’s exhibition Memory Language, ‘Stephen practises an art which is as old as the hills, and yet makes it seem brand new … It slows down language so that we can dwell on it and in it, but also accelerates its passage into our heads and imaginations.’

 Love’s time’s beggar, but even a single hour,